Sanja969/Portfolio/README.md

 # Portfolio

-> I will start with basic stuff and trough time I will be upgrading this project.
+> This is example of portfolio using Figma template.
 For start I build 2 sections - the header and the headline.
-For both section I use flex boxes and I stick to Figma template.
+For both section I use flex boxes and I stick to style of Figma template.

 ## Built With